 Consider the following example: yesterday the same user clicked on a Facebook ad and then a Google AdWords ad before installing the mobile app today.
 In this instance, Facebook will take credit for the install in the Facebook dashboard, while AdWords will also take credit for the install in the AdWords dashboard.

-Singular displays both figures, the statistics reported by the network and the statistics reported by your third-party attribution solution, alongside each other, instead of marketers having to toggle back-and-forth between their attribution platform and their network dashboards.
+Singular displays both figures: the statistics reported by the network and the statistics reported by our attribution solution alongside each other.
+Now marketers don’t have to toggle back and forth between their attribution platform and their network dashboards to see what’s actually happening.
 In addition, using Singular, marketers can customize which source they want to use as the source of truth and set alerts when discrepancies between sources exceed a given threshold.

 In sum, mobile attribution is complex … with plenty of “gotchas” that can create major headaches when attempting to perform data analysis and optimizations based on inaccurate or misleading data.
 In order to succeed, marketers must stay cognizant of the intricacies and leverage partner tools that are both transparent and make it easy on marketers to spot broken campaigns and illegitimate data.

 Need some help?